pemcg/manageiq-automation-howto-guide/chapter11/extending_event_handling.md

     - ems
 ```

-...and restart the evmserverd service, our _compute.instance.power\_off.end_ events are now handled as expected without having to create new Instances under /System/Event
+and restart the evmserverd service, our _compute.instance.power\_off.end_ events are now handled as expected without having to create new Instances under /System/Event